 UNHRC 30/1 OP.
 4: “Welcomes the willingness of the Government to give each mechanism the freedom to obtain financial, material and technical assistance from international partners, including the Office of the High Commissioner.”

-However, we later downgraded our evaluation following an amendment to the OMP Act in June 2017 which removed a key provision allowing the office to enter into financing arrangements with external sources.
+However, we later downgraded our evaluation following an amendment to the OMP Act in June 2017 which removed a key provision that allowed the office to enter into financing arrangements with external sources.
 As expressed by one commentator, “many victims groups and analysts saw this as seriously compromising the independence of the OMP because it would now be entirely dependent on the government for finances.”

 The Office for Reparations Act does permit foreign funding to be received by the mechanism.
 However, as noted elsewhere, there remain serious concerns about the potential for political interference in terms of how such funds are used.